int128/rerun-workflows-action/README.md

 This action reruns the failed workflow runs.

+## Motivation

-GitHub does not provide a way to rerun the failed workflow runs of a pull request.
+GitHub does not provide an easy way to rerun the failed workflow runs.
-We need to open the failed workflow runs and click the **Re-run failed jobs** button for each workflow run.
+We need to open each workflow run and click the **Re-run failed jobs** button.

 ## Getting started

 ### Trigger the rerun by a comment

-When `/rerun` is commented on a pull request, the below workflow reruns the failed workflow runs.
+The below example reruns the failed workflow runs when `/rerun` is commented on a pull request.

 ```yaml
 # When `/rerun` is commented on a pull request, rerun the failed workflow runs.